 The following table summarises what results might mean in relation to kidney disease or dysfunction.

 Test Association with kidney disease/dysfunction Electrolytes: Sodium, Potassium, Chloride, Bicarbonate Concentrations of electrolytes in the blood can be affected by kidney disease in different ways depending on the cause, with some concentrations decreasing while others increase.
 In general, kidney dysfunction or disease can cause an imbalance among the electrolytes.
 When these positively and negatively charged ions are out of balance, it can affect the fluid balance and/or pH of the blood.
-As kidney dysfunction worsens, complications such as metabolic acidosis may result.
+As kidney dysfunction worsens, complications such as metabolic acidosis (low bicarbonate) or hyperkalaemia (high potassium) may result.
 Phosphorus High blood concentrations are associated with kidney disease.
-Calcium Low blood concentrations may be seen with kidney failure.
-Albumin A low blood concentrations may indicate that the kidneys cannot prevent albumin from leaking into the urine and being lost.
-Urea/BUN High results suggest impaired kidney function caused by acute or chronic kidney disease, damage, or failure, or due to another condition causing decreased blood flow to the kidneys, such as CHF or dehydration, or causing obstruction of urine flow, such as prostate disease or kidney stones.
-Creatinine High blood concentrations suggests impaired kidney function due to conditions listed above for urea.
-Glucose High blood concentrations indicates diabetes, a common cause of kidney disease.
+Calcium Low blood concentrations may be seen with kidney failure, and sometimes very high.
+Albumin A low blood concentrations may indicate that the kidneys cannot prevent albumin from leaking into the urine and being lost (can be called nephrotic syndrome).
+Urea High results suggest impaired kidney function caused by acute or chronic kidney disease, damage, or failure, or due to another condition causing decreased blood flow to the kidneys, such as CHF or dehydration, or causing obstruction of urine flow, such as prostate disease or kidney stones.
+Creatinine High blood concentrations can suggest impaired kidney function due to conditions listed above for urea.
+Glucose/HbA1c High blood concentrations indicates diabetes, a common cause of kidney disease.
 Cystatin C A high serum cystatin C result indicates a low GFR (glomerular filtration rate). eGFR Calculated from the blood creatinine test result; an eGFR below 60 mL/min suggests that some kidney damage has occurred; an eGFR below 15 indicates kidney failure (see table in the eGFR article) Anion gap A high result can indicate excess acid (acidosis) in the blood that may be related to kidney disease, but the acidosis can also be caused by many other conditions